 3. The density of people per square kilometer for African countries is in Example 2.2.11("Density of people," 2013).
-Create a frequency distribution, relative frequency distribution, and cumulative frequency distribution using 8 classes.
+Create a frequency distribution, relative frequency distribution using 8 classes.
 Table 2.2.11: Data of Density of People per Square Kilometer